-Both the laser carbon peel and the chemical skin peel are darlings when it comes to skincare.
-They are effective for acne and have anti-aging benefits as well.
-They may take care of almost the same problems but are very different from each other.
-Let us look at them individually and then compare them against each other to know the differences.
+Both the laser carbon peel and the chemical skin peel are popular in skincare.
+They are effective for acne and have anti-aging benefits.
+While they address similar issues, they are distinct treatments.
+Let’s examine them individually and compare their differences.

 Carbon Laser Peels

-Carbon laser peel, also known as the ‘Hollywood peel,’ is one of the most popular treatments used for treating oily skin, acne, wrinkles, and deep fine lines.
-It is usually done on specific areas such as around the mouth, eyes, or the whole surface of the patient’s face.
-It gets rid of the outer damaged skin and leaves you with smoother and softer skin.
-The carbon laser peel stimulates the production of new collagen and elastin for younger-looking skin.
+Carbon laser peel, also known as the ‘Hollywood peel,’ is a popular treatment for oily skin, acne, wrinkles, and fine lines.
+It can be performed on specific areas or the entire face.
+The procedure removes damaged outer skin, resulting in smoother and softer skin.
+It also stimulates collagen and elastin production for a youthful appearance.

-During the treatment, a layer of liquid carbon is applied on the skin, and as it seeps into the skin pores, laser beams destroy it.
-The dead skin cells and other contaminants are removed.
+During the treatment, a layer of liquid carbon is applied to the skin.
+As it seeps into the pores, laser beams destroy it, removing dead skin cells and other impurities.

 Ideal Candidate for Carbon Laser Peel